How does it work?

 Credit Card Debt Settlement or Debt Negotiation

-Fortunately, there is a legal form of debt relief that doesn't have the same negative impact on your personal credit as a bankruptcy.
+These days, more and more consumers are falling behind on the monthly credit card bills.
+It's not surprising because easy credit and high credit card interest rates have contributed to a massive wave of individuals needing reliefFortunately, there is a legal form of debt relief that, while detrimental to your credit, typically doesn't have the same long lasting impact on your personal credit as a bankruptcy.
 This debt relief is called "debt settlement", "debt mediation", or "debt negotiation".
-All three of these debt solutions are basically interchangeable - as credit card companies agree to forgive or settle debts for much less than the total amount owed.
+All three of these debt solutions are basically interchangeable - as credit card companies may agree to forgive or settle debts for much less than the total amount owed.

-You could call this debt relief option a consumer debt bailout and it has become increasingly popular among consumers - and credit card companies who at least get a portion of their money back, which is far better for them than if the consumer had declared bankruptcy.
+You could call this debt relief option a consumer debt rescue or consumer debt aid because it is credit card companies who are realizing that their opportunity to collect the full amount from many consumers may be relatively limited and they may allow consumers to "settle" for less than the full amount owed.
+This form of debt relief has become increasingly popular among consumers - and credit card companies who at least get a portion of their money back, which may be far better for them than if the consumer had declared bankruptcy.

 Debt Consolidation, Debt Management, and Credit Counseling

 It is important for consumers to understand the truth about credit card debt and realize there are many debt relief options available including credit counseling, debt management, debt settlement, and even bankruptcy.
-Each of these options offer certain advantages for consumers.
+Each of these options offers certain advantages for consumers.
 They also can have a negative impact on your credit, depending on the option you choose.
 However, if you have high credit cards or other debts, have fallen behind in your payments, or if you are stressed over debts - it makes sense to evaluate all of your legal debt relief options.